Translated by Jasmine Nishino

 Tourist Information Center in Ueno

-When you are lost and confused or have a place you want to go and experience something in particular during your time in Japan, it is best to inquire at the tourist information center.
+If you are lost, confused, or have a particular place you want to visit while in Japan, we recommend inquiring at the tourist information center.

-After getting out of the gates of the Keisei Ueno station, you can find the information center with multilingual support right by.
-They can assist you with tourist routes, guide you to accommodations, museums, galleries, events, give helpful tips on transportation or even arrange a car rental service.
-They will provide you with basic information for touring around along with money exchanging.
-It is great to discuss to make your journey around the area easier.
-Look for the ninja that is on the exterior of the building.
+After exiting the gates of Keisei Ueno Station, you will quickly spot the information center with multilingual support.
+Staff can assist you with tourist routes and recommend accommodations, museums, galleries, and events.
+In addition to helpful transportation tips, you can even arrange a car rental service.
+They will provide you with basic travel information complete with money exchange services.
+It is a great place to discuss your journey to make traveling around the area easier.
+Look for the ninja that is on the building's exterior.

-Outside of the Asakusa exit of JR Ueno Station, an information center specializing in recommending restaurants is available.
-Local staff members who know the area will find a restaurant in the Ueno and Asakusa area according to the number of people, occasion, and what you want to eat.
-You can even specify places according to your needs, such as a place to drink many types of Japanese sake or places that have a vegetarian menu.
+Outside the Asakusa Exit at JR Ueno Station, an information center that specializes in restaurant recommendations is located.
+Local staff members familiar with the area will assist in finding a restaurant in Ueno and Asakusa according to the number of guests, occasion, and what you want to eat.
+You can even specify places according to your needs, such as an eatery with various Japanese sake or offer a vegetarian menu.
 Many tourists with limited time stop by to get the most out of their stay.
 Free Wi-Fi is also available.

-Many famous and fun tourist spots are located right by Ueno.
-Why not extend your journey out to explore the surrounding areas?
+Many famous and fun tourist spots are located near Ueno.
+Why not extend your adventure by exploring the surrounding areas?

 Asakusa

-Asakusa is a well-known tourist site that is located in the heart of Tokyo.
-You can see a mix of history and tradition at Sensoji Temple and Nakamise-dori shopping area along with modern buildings like the SKYTREEⓇ.
-Why not try some local favorites such as soba noodles and weatherfish during your visit?
+Asakusa is a well-known tourist site located in the heart of Tokyo.
+You can see a mix of history and tradition at Sensoji Temple and Nakamise-dori shopping area along with modern buildings like the Tokyo Skytree.
+Then try some local favorites such as soba noodles and dojo loach during your visit.

 Akihabara

-An area for hobbyists filled with electronics and shops specializing in underground culture.
-It is a wonderful spot to find electronics for a low cost, otaku merchandise, and souvenirs.
-For those who wish to indulge in the world of their fandom, you may even find thematic cafes and shops of your preference in this area.
+An area for hobbyists filled with electronics and shops specializing in subcultures.
+It is a wonderful place to purchase electronics for a low cost, otaku merchandise, and souvenirs.
+For those wishing to indulge in the world of their fandom, you may even find thematic cafes and shops in this area.

 Yanesen

-The area between Yanaka, Nezu and Sendagi is often referred to as "Yanesen".
-It is a quaint area where you can slip back in time and get a feel of retro Tokyo, as there are a lot of traditional buildings in the area.
+The area between Yanaka, Nezu, and Sendagi is often referred to as "Yanesen."
+It is a quaint area where you can slip back in time and get a feel of retro Tokyo.
+You'll find plenty of charming traditional buildings in the area.

 A shopping street extending approximately 800 meters filled with shops carrying cooking tools used by professional chefs.
-It is a perfect place to pick up souvenirs for people who enjoy cooking.
-You can also find many shops that have or make food samples as well.
+It is the perfect place to pick up souvenirs for people who enjoy cooking.
+You can also find many stores that either sell or provide workshops to make food samples.

-If you happen to stumble upon basic issues in Ueno, read this article.
+If you happen to encounter basic issues in Ueno, please read this article.

-What do you wear during different seasons in Tokyo?
+What should you wear during different seasons in Tokyo?

 How much does food cost in Japan?
 Let's set a budget before leaving.